hazelcast/hazelcast-jet-contrib/debezium/README.md

  for integration tests which covers the same scenario for various databases.

+### Fault-Tolerance
+The Debezium connectors driven by Jet are participating to store their state snapshots (e.g partition offsets + any metadata which they might have to recover/restart) in Jet.
+This way when the job is restarted they can recover their state and continue to consume from where they left off.
+Since Debezium itself consists of multiple Kafka Connect modules, each will have different behaviors when there is a failure.
+Please refer to the corresponding [Debezium Connectors](https://debezium.io/documentation/reference/1.0/connectors/index.html) page for more detailed information.

 ### Running the tests

 To run the tests run the command below: